fireship-io/fireship.io/content/lessons/bigquery-ml-quickstart/index.md

 - Stream data to business intelligence tools like Data Studio, Tableau, etc.
 - Combine Web Analytics with iOS/Android on Firebase.
 - Organize and connect multiple data sources.
-- Build an horse racing machine learning model 🏇
+- Build a horse racing machine learning model 🏇

 In the following lesson, we will harness the data-crunching power of 👾 BigQueryML, along with DataStudio and DataLab, to build a predictive model from historical Horse Racing Data.
-Our goal is to turn this dataset into an ML model
+Our goal is to turn this dataset into an ML model.

 ## Import Data into Big Query